Ipboyd/ModelingEffort/README.md

 # MouseSpatialGrid

-This repo does two things
+This repo does two things:
 1. It generates simulated neural spikes in response to user-defined stimuli, based on STRFs and spatial tuning curves.
 This is the "input model."
 This is based on the work written by Junzi Dong, as described in her [2016 eNeuro paper](https://www.eneuro.org/content/3/1/ENEURO.0086-15.2015).
-2. It puts those neural spikes through a spiking neural network, based on the [Aim Network](https://www.biorxiv.org/content/10.1101/2020.12.10.419762v1), which runs on the [DynaSim](https://github.com/DynaSim/DynaSim) Framework.
+2. It puts those neural spikes through a spiking neural network [preprint here](https://www.biorxiv.org/content/10.1101/2022.09.22.509092v1), which runs on the [DynaSim](https://github.com/DynaSim/DynaSim) Framework.

 ## 1. The Input Model
 The model for generating inputs is found in `/ICSimStim`.
 To get started, open `main_STRF_target.m`.